MicrosoftDocs/dynamics365smb-docs-pr.en-nz/financials/sales-how-drop-shipment.md

 ## <a name="to-create-a-sales-order-for-drop-shipment"></a>To create a sales order for drop shipment
 To prepare a drop shipment, you create a sales order for an item as normal, except you must indicate on the sales line that the sale requires drop shipment.

 1. Create a sales order for an item.
-For more information, see [How to: Sell Products](sales-how-sell-products.md).
+For more information, see [Sell Products](sales-how-sell-products.md).
 2. On the sales order line for the drop shipment, select the **Drop Shipment** check box.
 Use the **Choose Columns** function if the field is not visible.
-For more information, see [User Personalization](ui-user-personalization.md).

-> [!NOTE]
->   This functionality requires that your experience is set to **Suite**.
-For more information, see [Customizing Your [!INCLUDE[d365fin](includes/d365fin_md.md)] Experience](ui-experiences.md).
+For more information, see [Personalising Your Workspace](ui-personalization-user.md).

 ## <a name="to-create-the-purchase-order-for-drop-shipment"></a>To create the purchase order for drop shipment
 To prepare a drop shipment for the item to be sold, you create a purchase order as normal, except you must indicate on the purchase order that it must be shipped to your customer, not to yourself.

 1. Create a purchase order.
 Do not fill any fields on the lines.
-For more information, see [How to: Record Purchases](purchasing-how-record-purchases.md).
+For more information, see [Record Purchases](purchasing-how-record-purchases.md).
 2. In the **Sell-to Customer No.** field, select the customer that you are selling to.
 3. Choose the **Drop Shipments** action, and then choose the **Get Sales Order** action.
 4. In the **Sales List** window, select the sales order that you prepared in the "To create a sales order for drop shipment" section.